WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 ---------------------------------------
 Load the Images onto the On-board Flash
 ---------------------------------------
-The USRP-X Series device can be reprogrammed over the network or PCI Express to update or change the FPGA image.
+To change the FPGA image stored in the on-board flash, the USRP-X Series device can be reprogramed over the network or PCI Express.
+Once you have programmed an image into the flash, that image will be automatically loaded on the FPGA during the device boot-up sequence.

 **Note:**
 Different hardware revisions require different FPGA images.
-Determine the revision number from the sticker on the rear of the chassis.
+Determine the revision number from the sticker on the rear of the device.
 Use this number to select the correct FPGA image for your device.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^